getwax/wax/README.md

 Here you will not only find 'hello world' wrappers of base primitives, but also composite examples highlighting novel product features.

 ### EthDK (imported?)
+The EthDK repo is useful for:
+- non-web3 builders wanting to leverage the latest smart account capabiltiies
-The EthDK repo is useful for SDK devs who also want to support interaction with the bleeding edge of smart account verification capabilities.
+- SDK devs who also want to support interaction with the bleeding edge of smart account verification capabilities

 ## /account-integrations
 You're a smart account dev and would like to integrate new primitives